 1. Introduction.
-The move to multi-petaflop and eventually exascale computing over the next decade is seen as requiring changes in both the type of programs that written and to how programs will make use of novel computer architectures in order to perform the large-scale computational science simulations successfully.
-One approach that is seen as a candidate for successful code at such scales uses a directed graph model of the computation to schedule work adaptively and asynchronously.
-The potential value of this methodology is expressed by [23, 15] Exascale programming will require prioritization of critical-path and non-critical path tasks, adaptive directed acyclic graph scheduling of critical-path tasks, and adaptive rebalancing of all tasks with the freedom of not putting the rebalancing of noncritical tasks on the path itself.
-Given such statements it is important to understand the value of this the approach as used, for example, in the Uintah framework [33] when applied to challenging large-scale computational problems.
-The development of the Uintah code has, since its very inception been driven by such problems.
-This is possible as the graph-based task approach provides a clean separation between the problem specifications that defines the tasks and the runtime system that executes the tasks.
-Improvements to the runtime system thus have a potential impact on all applications.
+The move to multi-petaflop and eventually exascale computing over the next decade is seen as requiring changes in both the type of programs that written and how those programs will make use of novel computer architectures in order to perform large-scale simulations successfully.
+One approach that is seen as a candidate for successful codes at such scales uses a directed graph model of the computation to schedule work adaptively and asynchronously.
+The potential value of this methodology is expressed by [25, 16] Exascale programming will require prioritization of critical-path and non-critical path tasks, adaptive directed acyclic graph scheduling of critical-path tasks, and adaptive rebalancing of all tasks with the freedom of not putting the rebalancing of non-critical tasks on the path itself.
+Given such statements it is important to understand the value of this approach as used, for example, in the Uintah framework [35] when applied to challenging large-scale computational fluidstructure interaction problems.
+The development of the Uintah framework has, since its very inception been driven by such problems.
+This is possible as Uintah's task-graph based approach provides a clean separation between the problem specifications that defines the tasks and the runtime system that executes the tasks.
+Improvements to the runtime system thus have a potential impact on all Uintah applications.

-The aim in this paper is to illustrate this process and to show that achieving scalable real world science and engineering calculations, requires two essential approaches.
-One is to develop a prototypical calculation that exercises the kernel calculations of the algorithm and framework and the other is to use extremely large simulations to expose algorithmic and data structure deficiencies in both the computational and communication methods.
-The motivating problem considered here is a hazard modeling problem involving energetic materials that resulted in a potentially catastrophic event on Highway 6 in Utah in 2005 when a truck carrying 36,000 pounds of seismic boosters overturned, caught fire, and within minutes detonated, creating a crater 70 feet wide by 30 feet deep.
+The aim in this paper is to illustrate this application-driven process and to show that achieving scalable real world science and engineering calculations requires three steps.
+The first step is to develop a prototypical application code that exercises the kernel calculations of the algorithm and framework and the second step is to use this prototypical code to exercise the software in ways similar to the full application so as to expose algorithmic and data structure deficiencies in both the computational and communication methods.
+The third step is to run the full application itself.
+The motivating problem considered here is a hazard modeling problem involving energetic materials that resulted in a potentially catastrophic event on Highway 6 in Utah in 2005 when a truck carrying 36,000 pounds of seismic boosters